lukiod/iitr-assign/README.md

 - GOT approach: couldn't test it due to midsem evaluations i have done some basic test which are under `testgotocr`

 ## Previous Work
-- I have worked upon vsrious text to image and image to image model and my task was to redu;e tje  inference time and memmory usage used by the model
+- I have worked upon vsrious text to image and image to image model and my task was to reduce the  inference time and memmory usage used by the model
 - Here is the link for the report [https://github.com/lukiod/T2I-and-I2I-Report]

+## What i want to say
+- I did my best for the given time constraint with midsem over my head thanks.
 ## Contact

 [Mohak Gupta] - [mohakgupta0981@gmail.com]